faircloth-lab/phyluce/docs/tutorial_I.rst

     ├── illumiprocessor.log
     └── raw-fastq

-I have collapsed the listing to show only. the first taxon.
+I have collapsed the listing to show only the first taxon.

 The `->` in the `raw-reads` directory above means there are symlinks_ to the files.
-I have removes the file paths and replaced them with `<PATH>` so that the figure will fit on a page.
+I have removed the file paths and replaced them with `<PATH>` so that the figure will fit on a page.

 The really important information is in the `split-adapter-quality-trimmed`